 Breath of the Wild 2 trailers

-The Legend of Zelda: Breath of the Wild 2 trailer is just 82 seconds long and there's no dialogue whatsoever – but there are some clues to be gathered from it.
+The Legend of Zelda: Breath of the Wild 2 trailer that first revealed the game is just 82 seconds long and there's no dialogue whatsoever, but there are some clues to be gathered from it.

 It features a torch-carrying Link and Zelda traversing a dark dungeon beneath Hyrule (no big surprise there).
 Spirit-like tendrils creep around the musty tomb they're exploring, with the pair riding a large elephant-like beast.
 Something shocks the pair, and then we cut to what appears to be the resurrection of some long-dead (and creepy looking) warrior.
 Could this be the return of Ganondorf?